 CNW: Is it true that Archbishop Jose Gomez, of the Los Angeles Diocese contacted you to support your film and efforts?
 If so, he is probably the most influential Latin American clergyman in America?

-RR: Yes, he's very gracious and wrote to tell me he's sharing our film with Catholic Athlete's for Christ and he's supportive of the cause.
+RR: He's very gracious and wrote to tell me he's sharing our film with Catholic Athlete's for Christ and he's supportive.

 CNW: What's your feeling about Pope Francis?